Arthur Coleridge: Music

-Coleridge was at the centre of British musical life for many years, and his home for many years at 12, Cromwell Place, South Kensington, became a meeting place for many of the leading musicians of the day.
+Coleridge was at the centre of British musical life for many years, and his home at 12, Cromwell Place, South Kensington, became a meeting place for many of the leading musicians of the day.
 He was himself an amateur tenor with a voice "of great power and dramatic quality" and "was one of the few amateurs who could speak with professionals" on equal terms.
 At Cambridge, he was a friend of Thomas Attwood Walmisley, the influential organist at Trinity College and from 1836 professor of music at Cambridge; he was later closely associated with William Sterndale Bennett, Walmisley's successor as professor of music at Cambridge and later director (and reviver) of the Royal Academy of Music.

 Coleridge's singing and his friendships brought him into contact with the Royal Academy of Music piano professor Otto Goldschmidt and his wife, the Swedish soprano Jenny Lind, and it was through these connections that the idea for a London performance of J. S. Bach's Mass in B Minor was hatched: the Mass had been performed in full for the first time only in Leipzig in 1859.
 With backing from his friends, Coleridge organized the first performance in England, at St James's Hall on 26 April 1876.
 "Having worked the organization, and seen it through, he, with the modesty which was characteristic of him, left others to reap the credit," his obituarist in The Times in 1913 wrote.
 He was also the founder of the Bach Choir in 1865 and of the UK version of the Mendelssohn Scholarship whose first recipient was the young Arthur Sullivan.

 Unlike Sterndale Bennett, whose devotion to Mendelssohn led him to reject later composers such as Schumann and Brahms, Coleridge was an enthusiastic promoter of new music and very catholic in his tastes.
 He knew Liszt, Rossini and the now-obscure but prolific Ferdinand Hiller personally, and promoted the works of Schumann, Brahms and Wagner.
 He was a friend of the Hungarian violinist Joseph Joachim.
 In later life, he lectured on the lives and works of the composers and performers he had known.